dchester/epilogue/README.md

 ### Milestones & Context

-Milestone methods take functions which can expect as paramaters a request, a response, a resource, and a context.
-Context objects contain key properties about the state of the resource at the given request milestone, as well as methods give back control.
+Milestone methods take functions which can expect as paramaters a request, a response, and a context.
+Context objects contain key properties about the state of the resource at the given request milestone, as well as methods to give back control.

 ###### context.instance